Sega123-dev/SkyDownload-media-downloader/README.md

-**Note:** These softwares can be deprecated due to constant limitations of Youtube.Do not use VPN when using our website or anything that can disrupt the streaming process.
+**Note:** These softwares can be deprecated due to constant limitations of Youtube.Do not use VPN when using the app or anything that can disrupt the streaming process.

 ### Installing